delaconcepcioncarlota-cmd/EvAM-Tools-Fork/README.md

   *	Install HyperTraPS-CT
     - HyperTraPS-CT is available from https://github.com/StochasticBiology/hypertrapsct . <!-- We are using the bioconductor branch.
 Recall the hypertraps-ct repo used the bioconductor branch -->
 	- This is what we do: start R, install the remotes package if you don't have it, and then issue `remotes::install_github("StochasticBiology/hypertraps-ct", ref = "bioconductor")`

+  * Install HyperHMM
+    - HyperHMM is available from https://github.com/StochasticBiology/hypercube-hmm.git . <!-- We are using the bioconductor branch.
+Recall the HyperHMM repo used the bioconductor branch -->
+	  - This is what we do: start R, install the remotes package if you don't have it, and then issue `remotes::install_github("StochasticBiology/HyperHMM", ref = "bioconductor")`

   *	Install BML
     - An R wrapper for BML is available from https://github.com/Deschain/BML